s4kibs4mi/SimpleCalculator/README.md

 SimpleCalculator
 ================
-Created Using QT4 for testing perpose
+Created Using QT for testing perpose